secretchaingirl/secret-contracts-guide/README.md

 This repository can be used to get up and running on a local Enigma Blockchain developer testnet (enigmadev) to start working with the cosmwasm-based smart contracts (soon to be secret contracts!).

+A few important notes:
+- smart contracts in this repo are a precursor to Enigma's Secret Contracts, which enable data privacy
+- smart contracts are written in Rust and based on cosmwasm, and the module is referred to as `compute` in the Enigma Blockchain.
+This will be also true of Secret Contracts!
+- these cosmwasm-based smart contracts should be reusable and easily modified once we incorporate data privacy

 ## Setup the Local Developer Testnet

 1. Install [Docker](https://docs.docker.com/install/)